erfg12/TCP_client_server/readme.txt

-To communicate via SSL Stream you need to install your certificates and keys as Trusted Root.
+To communicate via SSL Stream you need the client to install your certificate and server to install p12 key/cert combo.

 Install OpenSSL. https://slproweb.com/products/Win32OpenSSL.html